nims-spin-theory/MLIP_HOT/README.md

 Website: https://github.com/facebookresearch/fairchem
 Website: https://huggingface.co/facebook/OMAT24/tree/main

-The EquiformerV2 and eSEN MLIPs are implemented within FAIRChem version 1.10.0, which can be installed as follows:
+The EquiformerV2 and eSEN uMLIP are implemented within FAIRChem version 1.10.0, which can be installed as follows:

 ```bash